Education & Training job market report cover, Austin-Round Rock-San Marcos, TX, 2026-05

 Career Switchers

-Difficulty: High unless you can translate prior work into teaching or facilitation evidence.
+Difficulty: High unless you can translate your prior work into teaching, coaching, or training evidence quickly.

 Salary Reality